fupdec/mediaChips/README.md

 - Video preview with image grid 3x3
 - Adding performers, tags, websites, rating, favorite, bookmark
 - Sorting and filtering by performers, tags, websites, filesize, quality, folder, path etc.
-- Save filters and sorting to a preset that can be loaded at any time or set as default
 - Play video in app or in the system player selected by default
 - Scanning for videos in multiple folders.
 Information is automatically added to the video: performers, tags, websites
 - Video preview on hover (only supports formats that the HTML5 video tag can play)